jasonsiders/apex-database-layer/wiki/The-Duplicates-Class.md

 **Returns:** List of `FindDuplicatesResult` objects wrapping duplicate detection results

-**Throws:** Exception if duplicate detection service is unavailable
+**Throws:** Exceptions from the DataCloud API propagate to the caller (e.g., if no duplicate rules are active or DataCloud is unavailable)

 ### `findDuplicates` (Overload)

 Executes duplicate detection on a list of record IDs.
+Internally queries the records by ID before calling the DataCloud API (which requires SObject instances).

 ```apex
 global List<Duplicates.FindDuplicatesResult> findDuplicates(Iterable<Id> recordIds)